sahil-gaikwad94/backend-Fleet/README.md

 ## AI use

-AI assistance (Genspark).
-I picked the architecture — MQTT, one process per robot, a single source of truth,
+Used AI assistance (Genspark).
+I picked the architecture- MQTT, one process per robot, a single source of truth,
-LWT + watchdog for failure detection — and the AI drafted explanatory comments, boilerplate (Dockerfiles, the compose file, Express plumbing, test scaffolding) and the data-reconstruction script.
-Every design decision, and every bug I found while integrating it — a blocking Mongo connect on boot, resolving the data directory across Docker vs. running locally, an LWT race in the test harness is mine, and I can walk through any of it line by line.
+LWT + watchdog for failure detection and the AI drafted explanatory comments, boilerplate (Dockerfiles, the compose file, Express plumbing, test scaffolding).